nhomka/AudioProcessing/README.md

 First, 5 seconds of audio will be recorded from your microphone.
 The highest and lowest pitches heard during this time will be recorded.
-After this calibration, I display a plot of frequency vs time to view the recorded audio sample.
-After closing, 10 random notes in the relevant interval will be printed. you will have 3 seconds to prepare for each, and 1 second of audio will be recorded.
+After this calibration, 10 random notes in the relevant interval will be printed one at a time. you will have 3 seconds to prepare for each, and 1 second of audio will be recorded.
 The goal is to match the written pitch.